ddimatos/ddimatos.github.io/aboutme.md

 where we offer simple to advanced playbooks.

-As a lead, I always try to maintain 30% - 40% non-blocking development, somehow it always ends up being more but my philosophy has always been to never ask anything of anyone I won't do.
+As a lead, I always try to maintain 30% - 40% non-blocking development, somehow it always ends up being more but my belief has always been to never to ask anything of anyone I won't do.

 I am responsible for: